-The Group capitalised £4.6m (2022: £4.0m) into intangible assets as development costs during the year.
-This £0.6m increase over the prior year represents an increase in investment in both the licensing and social publishing segments.
-This investment is to both expand the Group's unique game portfolio across both segments and develop the Group's proprietary RGS platform with enhanced capabilities, scale and features.
+The Group capitalised £5.4m (2023: £4.6m) into intangible assets as development costs during the year.
+This £0.8m increase reflects further investment in both the licensing and social publishing segments, supporting the expansion of the Group's unique game portfolio and enhancements to its proprietary RGS platform for greater scale and functionality.